emmanuel-bv/iotedge-iva-nano/README.md

 We've just remotely updated the configuration of this intelligent video analytics solution!

-## Use an AI model to detect custom visual anomalies
+## Use a custom AI model to detect visual anomalies

 We'll use simulated cameras to monitor each of the soda cans production lines and we'll collect images and build a custom AI model to detects cans that are up or down.
 We'll then deploy this custom AI model to DeepStream via IoT Central.
 To do a quick Proof Of Concept, we'll use the [Custom Vision service](https://www.customvision.ai/), a no-code computer vision AI model builder.